anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 From IETF draft 03 -> IETF draft 04:

-* Addressed feedback for voucher-request enhancements from YANG doctor early review in {{async-voucher-request-yang}}.
+* Addressed feedback for voucher-request enhancements from YANG doctor early review in {{async-voucher-request-yang}} as well as in the security considerations.

 * Included open issues in YANG model in {{uc2}} regarding assertion value agent-proximity and csr encapsulation using SZTP sub module).